-I recommend that you keep a personal journal throughout the semester.
+I recommend-but do not require-that you keep a personal journal throughout the semester.
 You will find that journal writing is an important way to enrich your learning experience.
 Much of your learning in this class will be through self-critique-reflecting on your subjective experience in a structured learning environment.
 A journal will help you to facilitate the integration of subjective experience with the content of the course.
-A journal will also allow you to follow your progress and may be useful to you in practice as you look back on your experience in this class.
+A journal will also allow you to follow your progress and may be useful to you as a practicing attorney as you look back on your experience in this class.